mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Nothing fancy here.
-We decided to handle only real errors using the `Result` type, and not the case in which the job is not found.
+We decided to handle only unexpected errors with the `Result` type by catching exceptions, not the case in which the job is not found.

 The `findById` function is implemented using the `try-catch` approach.
 However, the fact that using the `Result` type together with a `try-catch` block is so common, that the Kotlin SDK defines a `runCatching` function that does exactly that: